82 Comments

 In addition, we cannot drive our electrical grid completely on wind, solar and batteries.
 Anyone that thinks we can has not seriously looked at this.
 I cannot support anyone who wants to try and force this.

-Affordability, in the Democrats mind, means subsidies paid for with taxes on someone else.
+Affordability, in the Democrats mind, means subsidies paid for with taxes by someone else.
 As Thomas Sowell says.
 "The political left has long had a remarkable lack of interest in how wealth is created.
 As far as they are concerned, wealth exists somehow and the only interesting question is how to redistribute it."

 The only way to truly make something more affordable to increase the supply of it or reduce the demand for it.
 None of the Democratic affordability proposals will help.
 They will just make things worse.